 Note: Not all comparators have the option to drive an output pin.
-See the Comparator Operating Mode tables in "Functional Description" on page 439 for more information.
+See the Comparator Operating Mode tables in "Functional Description" on page 476 for more information.

-The comparator can provide its output to a device pin, acting as a replacement for an analog comparator on the board, or it can be used to signal the application via interrupts to cause it to start capturing a sample sequence.
+The comparator can provide its output to a device pin, acting as a replacement for an analog comparator on the board, or it can be used to signal the application via interrupts or triggers to the ADC to cause it to start capturing a sample sequence.
+The interrupt generation and ADC triggering logic is separate.
+This means, for example, that an interrupt can be generated on a rising edge and the ADC triggered on a falling edge.